Aquacare Halen

 Volleybalclub Aquacare Halen is a volleyball club based in Halen, Belgium.

 The men's A squad currently plays in the Liga, the highest level of Belgian men's volleyball.
 The club has been there since 2002.
 Their best league position was 5th, achieved in 2004–05, 2006–07 and 2007–08.
-Because of this, the team has already played three times in the Challenge Cup, formerly known as CEV Cup.
+Because of this, the team has already played three times in the Challenge Cup, formerly known as the CEV Cup.

 The club was founded in 2002 as a result of a merger between Schuvoc Herk-de-Stad en Halen VC.
 Those two teams also were the result of earlier mergers.

 The men's B and C squad, as well as the three women's teams, play in the lower, provincial leagues.